-- of Integral Ad Science Holding LLC on an actual basis; - of Integral Ad Science Holding Corp. on a pro forma basis, after giving effect to the Corporate Conversion and stock compensation expenses related to the IPO Grants, Top-Up Grants and existing time-based service options that are being amended and restated in connection with this offering; and - of Integral Ad Science Holding Corp. on a pro forma as adjusted basis, after giving effect to the sale of 15,000,000 shares of common stock in this offering and the application of the net proceeds from this offering as set forth under "Use of Proceeds," assuming an initial public offering price of \$16.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting the underwriting discount and estimated offering expenses payable by us.
+- of Integral Ad Science Holding LLC on an actual basis; - of Integral Ad Science Holding Corp. on an as adjusted basis, after giving effect to the Corporate Conversion; and - of Integral Ad Science Holding Corp. on a pro forma as adjusted basis, after giving effect to the Corporate Conversion and our sale of shares of common stock in this offering and the application of the net proceeds from this offering as set forth under "Use of Proceeds," assuming an initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting the underwriting discount and estimated offering expenses payable by us.